×

 When we asked people living in Tartu about club and activities where newcomers can meet others, they responded:

 "Expats in Tartu can join a variety of clubs and activities, such as sports teams, language classes, and cultural events.
 Expats can also meet people by attending local festivals, joining a church or other religious organization, or volunteering with a local charity.
-Additionally, many expats find it helpful to join online forums and social media groups for expats living in Tartu, as these can be great resources for finding out about local events and activities," said one expat in Tartu.
+Additionally, many expats find it helpful to join online forums and social media groups for expats living in Tartu, as these can be great resources for finding out about local events and activities," remarked one foreigner who made the move to Tartu.

 What is life like in Tartu?